abriqqi.com

 Pido la cuenta al camarero – I ask the waiter for the check

-Compramos regalos a los niños – We buy presents to the children
+Compramos regalos a los niños – We buy presents to the kids

 The a preposition is used when no other preposition is needed.